julietteorpen/Leet-codes/learnings.md

 ## Use slice to compare section of string

-In needle and haystack - looped through a string until section matched
+In needle and haystack - looped through haystack until sliced section matches needle.
+Each time increase value of first index used in slice (i) and a variable set to the value of needle.length